 Best Brokers for Indian Investors Buying US Stocks

 India's LRS allows you to invest up to $250,000/year in US stocks.
 With IBKR's 0.1% FX cost and access to the full S&P 500, it's the most cost-efficient route.
-Zerodha and Groww now also offer US stock access but at higher FX costs.
+INDmoney (GIFT City IFSCA-licensed) and Vested Finance offer simpler onboarding for Indian investors at slightly higher FX costs.
+Note: Zerodha and Groww are domestic-only Indian brokers — neither offers US stock investing.

 Market